 - 1. "Disability" means, with respect to an individual who - a. a physical sensory or mental impairment that materially limits one or more major life activities of such individual; - b. has a record of such an impairment; or - c. is regarded as having such an impairment. - 2.
-"Familial status" means the condition of one or more minors being domiciled with: - a. their parent or parents or the minor's legal guardian; or - b. the designee of the parent or parents or guardian with the written permission of the parent or parents or guardian.
+"Familial status" means the condition of one or more minors having legal status or custody with: - a. the minor's parent or parents or the minor's legal guardian or guardians; or - b. the designee of the parent or parents or guardian or guardians with the written permission of the parent or parents or guardian or guardians.
+Familial status also means residing with and caring for one or more individuals who lack the ability to meet essential requirements for physical health, safety, or self-care because the individual or individuals are unable to receive and evaluate information or make or communicate decisions.
 The protections afforded against harassment or discrimination on the basis of family status apply to any person who is pregnant or is in the process of securing legal custody of an individual who has not attained the age of majority. - 3.
 "Marital status" means whether a person is single, married, remarried, divorced, separated, or a surviving spouse and, in employment cases, includes protection against harassment or discrimination on the basis of the identity, situation, actions, or beliefs of a spouse or former spouse. - 4.
 "National origin" means the place of birth of an individual or of any of the individual's lineal ancestors. - 5.
 "Sex" includes, but is not limited to, pregnancy, childbirth, and disabilities related to pregnancy or childbirth.